defold/defold.github.io/_posts/2026-03-12-Interview-Fingersoft.md

 There were a few key constraints.
 The game had to run in HTML5, the **engine size needed to be very small, and solid Box2D integration was essential** for our physics-based gameplay.
 Another important requirement was support for portrait orientation, as the game needed to be fully playable in that format.

 We shortlisted around five HTML5-capable engines and built prototypes with each of them.
 Many had significant limitations when it came to Box2D support.
-While Defold does not offer built-in Box2D integration at the same level as some native engines, we discovered that someone had implemented a full Box2D conversion using Defold’s native extensions.
+While Defold does not offer built-in Box2D integration at the same level as some native engines, we discovered that someone had implemented a full Box2D conversion using Defold’s native extensions (_Editor's note: [defold-box2d](https://defold.com/assets/defold-box2d/) by user d954mas_).
 This made it viable for our needs.
 Additionally, **Defold’s visual editor was a major advantage.**

 The original Hill Climb Racing still doesn’t use visual tools, so having a proper visual UI editor, especially for portrait layout, significantly improved our workflow.